dreamscaperia/MTB_Offline_Content_Generator/README.md

 The **ModusToolbox Offline Content Generator** is released to help you generate your own and up-to-date ModusToolbox offline content package.

+>Important Update: Offline Content has been deprecated since ModusToolbox 3.1, Jun 12, 2023.
+Instead, the new feature Local Content Storage is now introduced, making working offline easier.

 ModusToolbox offline content package was first introduced in April, 2020.
 > "This package enables you to use ModusToolbox Project Creator and Library Manager tools without a persistent internet connection.
 It contains all the ModusToolbox repos referenced in the ModusToolbox manifest files.
 We continue to recommend working with the online content - so you always have access to the latest software - but this is a useful alternative method of accessing libraries for users who are frequently working offline."